-There’s more than one way to create a cubism for kids project.
-I like this one that uses the two-sided look of a face with bright bold markers.
+There’s more than one way to draw a cubism portrait.
+This project uses bright bold markers to finish the two-sided look of a face.

 There are lots of long-winded explanations of what cubism is, but I like to boil it down to the idea that it’s simply seeing two sides of one thing at the very same time.

 One of the easiest ways for students to try out the idea is to use this kind of “formula” for drawing a portrait.
 One side of the face is in profile view, and one is straight forward.
 If you make the dividing line run from the top of the face to the bottom, you get two large sections that can be colored differently to emphasis the look.